 "No one's quite sure of the significance of the number," says Batali.
 "Some families do seven for the sacraments.
 Some do ten for the stations of the cross.
 And some even do 13 for the 12 apostles, plus Jesus."
 I’ve also heard that some believe that The Feast of Seven Fishes represent the seven days of creation and others believe it represents Mary and Joseph’s seven day travel to Bethlehem.
 But honestly, do Italians ever really need a reason to mangia?
 We already eat like every meal is our last!
 C’mon now.

 As time went on and I got married and had a family of my own, I kept up with the La Vigilia tradition but I've broadened my culinary horizons quite a bit.
 My grandmother fried those shrimp and scallops and put the squid in her g̶r̶a̶v̶y̶ sauce because that’s what everybody liked.
 Now I change things up here and there and love try new seafood and recipes.

-Here’s what’s on my menu this Christmas eve.
-As you can tell from the title of this blog post, I'm not making seven fishes this year, especially with a vegetarian and a picky eater in the house.
-So Feast of the Four Fishes it is.
+Here’s what’s on my menu this Christmas Eve.
+As you can see, I'm not making seven fishes this year, especially with a vegetarian and a picky eater in the house.
+So Feast of the Four Fishes it is, folks, and I promise you it will be just as good.
 I hope you’ll give these recipes a try.
 They are delish, full of flavor and couldn't be any simpler to prepare.

 Oh and before I forget!
 Una cena senza vino e come un giorno senza sole!
 That means "a day without wine is a day without sunshine".
-I'd suggest pairing these dishes with a good white wine: Terre Valse Cococciola or Contadi Castaldi Franciacorta Brut (both under $20) would be perfecto!
+I'd suggest pairing these dishes with a good white wine or chardonnay: Belfiore Chardonnay Trevenezie I.G.T. or Cantina Di Solopaca Fiano would be perfecto!